-Key at the Philharmonic track: Lady Be Good
+Key Jazz at the Philharmonic track: Lady Be Good

 But, prior to becoming one of American’s most beloved crooners, Cole was one of the finest swing-to-bop pianists around.

-And before Buddy Rich became a high-powered Oscar Peterson. leader he played on small group sessions with the likes of Charlie Parker, Dizzy Gillespie and
+And before Buddy Rich became a high-powered big band leader he played on small group jazz sessions with the likes of Charlie Parker, Dizzy Gillespie and Oscar Peterson.

 Recorded in Hollywood in 1946, these intimate sessions place the three in a relatively unusual bass-less format, with Cole’s virtuosic pianism providing both chordal accompaniment and the walking bass lines that we’d normally expect to hear provided by a double bassist.

-Due to a contractual issue, was credited as “Aye Guy” on the original release.
+Due to a contractual issue, Nat King Cole was credited as “Aye Guy” on the original release.